See the Cutest Cat Breeds as Kittens

 The exotic appearance of the Egyptian Mau turns most heads.
 It’s the only natural domesticated breed of spotted cat.
 They are medium to large cats with silver, bronze, and smoke coloring.
 Their green eyes continue to darken until they are 18 months old.
 Since their back legs are longer, they look like they are on their tip-toes when standing up—this helps them with twisting and jumping.
 According to the CFA, they are somewhat stand-offish to strangers but select their “special person” at home, where they are curious and outgoing.

 Looking for someone to welcome guests to your house?
 The European Burmese loves to interact with the whole family, including friends who stop by to play some games.
 It’s a medium-sized, short-haired cat that varies in color from light to dark.
-These cats are also loyal and very intelligent.
+These cute cats are also loyal and very intelligent.
 They will likely sit in your lap and snuggle up to you in bed.

 Trying to avoid hair drama?
 Go for the Exotic, who is short-haired but looks like a Persian.
-These cats don’t require daily grooming to keep their coats beautiful.
+These cute cats don’t require daily grooming to keep their coats beautiful.
 These cats are quiet and peaceful, but they get pretty up close and personal—Exotics have been known to put their wet noses on their human’s face or to give an actual hug.
 According to the CFA, male Exotics are generally more affectionate than females.

 Grab some chocolate for S’mores.
 This medium-sized cat has a pretty brown coat that reminds you of a Hershey bar.
 It is known for its expressive eyes and its large ears that tilt forward.
 This cat is extremely intelligent and loves to play.
 Grooming requirements are very low, but its demand for attention is pretty high.
 According to Petfinder, this breed is originally from Siam.

 A Japanese Bobtail cat comes in many colors and has two coat lengths: longhair and shorthair.
 Both are soft and silky.
-These cats will try to be a part of whatever activity you are doing, whether you are folding laundry, returning emails at your computer, or cooking dinner.
+These cute cats will try to be a part of whatever activity you are doing, whether you are folding laundry, returning emails at your computer, or cooking dinner.
 According to the CFA, they are known as happy cats who enjoy carrying things in their mouths and even like a fun round of soccer.
 They travel well and are especially good with kids.
 Find out why cats purr (the reasons might surprise you).

 Originating from Thailand, the Khao Manee is one of the cutest cat breeds with its white color and bright eyes that look like jewels, ranging from any shade of blue to green or gold.
 They are referred to as the “White Gem” and have been known to bring good luck.
 But they can also be naughty, according to the CFA.
 Hopefully the former outweighs the latter.